-- Leave the building in an orderly manner.

-- Leave the building in an orderly manner.

-- □ Assist with guest evacuation in a calm and friendly manner.

-- Assemble in the appropriate areas.

-- Do not return to the building until the all clear is given by the fire service.
+- ☐ Leave the building in an orderly manner. - □ Assist with guest evacuation in a calm and friendly manner. - ☐ Assemble in the appropriate areas. - Do not return to the building until the all clear is given by the fire service.

 Discovery of fire